 Billingsgate Roman House and Baths

-Beneath the curious cobbled pathways of the Square Mile lies a rich Roman history surviving 2,000 years of building, fires and bombings.
+Beneath the curious old pathways of the Square Mile lies a rich Roman history surviving 2,000 years of building, fires and bombings.

 Explore the Billingsgate Roman House and Baths by descending into the basement of an office block on Lower Thames Street, and discover one of Roman London’s most fascinating remains.
 First built around A.D.
 150 then extended a hundred years later, it was occupied right through to the end of Roman London in the early 5th century A.D.

 Get close to the protected archaeological remains, which are preserved in immaculate condition, as if the archaeologists have just left the site.